SomalianIvan/challenge/README.md

     - you can have metrics on your s3 buckets and if you use cloudfront, have cloudfront metrics
 - split testing?
     - can you launch darkly with some combination
+- deploy.sh/Makefile is a bad idea.
+Had a lot of success with pyinvoke for tasks/workflows like deploy, lint, etc ...